todiane/sologamyp1/README.md

 At the end of the page are links to social media profiles.

+***Success Page***

+This page has been kept brief in order to encourage users to take one action - sign up.
+There is the header which appears on the Home page.
+The registration form asks for minimal details and includes reference to whether they wish to take part in offline meetups and/or online meetups.

 ### **Features Left to Implement**

 There are many external stories, news items, documentaries and videos on the topic and a page outlining these is a potential feature idea.